Kelwin27/.dotfiles/README.md

 compress.sh
 </summary>

-**Description:** This script compress a file or a folder into a ```tar.gz``` archives which is created in the current directory with the name of the chosen file or folder.
+**Description:** This script compresses a file or a folder into a ```tar.gz``` archive which is created in the current directory with the name of the chosen file or folder.

 **Usage:** ```compress <file>``` or ```compress <folder>```
 </details>